BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- You are the average of the five people you spend most time with. – Jim Rohn
+ You can avoid reality, but you cannot avoid the consequences of avoiding reality. – Ayn Rand